About a Cartesian Bank:

 Tuesday, April 13, 2010

-The possibility of the spiritual relative democratic republic
+The possibility of a spiritual relative democratic republic

 [1] See: http://eternal-cartesian.blogspot.com/2010/03/absolute-democratic-republic.html